- Taking in the stunning Blue and Green Lake of Sete Cidades

 Today has been scheduled in as a rest day.
 In the morning you might like to go whale watching (in total approx. 3 hours).
 If you choose this option, you will be picked up from your hotel for the short transfer to Marina Portas do Mar.
 During your time at sea, you will have the opportunity to watch some of more than twenty species of whales, dolphins, and other marine species that can be found in the Azores.
 The Sperm Whale is the whale most frequently seen, but you might also get the change to see migrating whales such as the Blue Whale, Pilot Whales and even Orcas!

-In the afternoon, you might like to do a Jeep Safari (approx. 3.5 hours).
-If so, you’ll be collected for a safari showing you the Azores at its best!
+In the afternoon, you might like to do a Van tour of Lagoa do Fogo (approx. 3.5 hours).
+If so, you’ll be collected for a tour showing you the Azores at its best!
 This trip includes time at the fascinating landscapes of Lagoa do Fogo (Fire Lake).
 This huge blue lake is around 2km long and 1km wide and fills the ground of the crater.
 Surrounded by high mountains and luxuriant endemic vegetation, this mystical lake is now a nature reserve.
-You will also spend time at Caldeira Velha, a warm waterfall where you can swim in the steaming waters.
+You will also, time permitting, spend time at Caldeira Velha, a warm waterfall where you people often swin in the steaming waters.

 Of course, you may wish to just relax completely for the day or take your bike for a quick spin.
 Please note that should conditions not be suitable for whale watching then we may alter timings, or even switch days around, so as to give you the best opportunity to undertake the whale watching.
 Tonight we will stay in Furnas.